Walter Burke

 Walter Lawrence Burke (August 25, 1908 – August 4, 1984) was an American character actor of stage, film, and television whose career in entertainment spanned over a half century.
 Although he was a native of New York, Burke's Irish ancestry often led to his being cast in roles as an Irishman or Englishman.
 His small stature and distinctive voice and face also made him easily recognizable to audiences even when he was performing in minor supporting roles.

 Early life and stage career

 Walter Burke was born in the Brooklyn borough of New York City to Irish immigrant parents Bedelia (née McNamara) and Thomas Burke.
-He had one brother and two sisters.
 His father bred trotting horses, with one farm each in Ireland and Scotland.